yemidada/captone-project/README.md

 - [📝 License](#license)

-# 📖 Portfolio: preserve data in the browser <a name="about-project"></a>
+# 📖 Capstone Project - Global Impact Youth Summit  <a name="about-project"></a>

-**For this project, I established a repository for my portfolio website.
-My objective is to develop a complete portfolio website that is responsive on both mobile and web platform.**
+**For this project, I created a website for a Global Impact Youth Summit.
+My objective is to develop a website that is responsive on both mobile and web platform.**

 Contact Form: